jbellis/jamm/README.md

 In order to prevent infinite loops due to cycles in the object graph `MemoryMeter` track visited objects imposing a memory cost of its own.

 Java 9 introduced the Java Platform Module System (JPMS) that made illegal reflective access between some modules.
-Breaking the ability for Jamm to crawl the object graph.
-To avoid that problem if Jamm detect that it cannot use reflection to retrieve field data it will rely on `Unsafe` to do it.
-Unfortunately, despite the fact that the code is design to go around those illegal accesses the JVM might emit some warning for access that only will be illegal in future versions.
+This is breaking the ability for Jamm to crawl the object graph.
+To avoid that problem, if Jamm detects that it cannot use reflection to retrieve field data it will rely on `Unsafe` to do it.
+Unfortunately, despite the fact that the code is designed to go around those illegal accesses the JVM might emit some warning for access that only will be illegal in future versions.

 ## Skipping objects